Thymus: Lymphomas

 Tumours originating from T cells of the thymus form a subset of acute lymphoblastic leukaemia (ALL).
 These are similar in symptoms, investigation approach and management to other forms of ALL.
 Symptoms that develop, like other forms of ALL, relate to deficiency of platelets, resulting in bruising or bleeding; immunosuppression resulting in infections; or infiltration by cells into parts of the body, resulting in an enlarged liver, spleen, lymph nodes or other sites.
 Blood test might reveal a large amount of white blood cells or lymphoblasts, and deficiency in other cell lines – such as low platelets or anaemia.
 Immunophenotyping will reveal cells that are CD3, a protein found on T cells, and help further distinguish the maturity of the T cells.
 Genetic analysis including karyotyping may reveal specific abnormalities that may influence prognosis or treatment, such as the Philadelphia translocation.
 Management can include multiple courses of chemotherapy, stem cell transplant, and management of associated problems, such as treatment of infections with antibiotics, and blood transfusions.
 Very high white cell counts may also require cytoreduction with apheresis.

 Tumours originating from the small population of B cells present in the thymus lead to primary mediastinal large B cell lymphomas.
-These are a rare subtype of Non-Hodgkin lymphoma, although by the activity of genes and occasionally microscopic shape, unusually they also have the characteristics of Hodgkin lymphomas. that occur most commonly in young and middle-aged, more prominent in females.
+These are a rare subtype of Non-Hodgkin lymphoma, although by the activity of genes and occasionally microscopic shape, unusually they also have the characteristics of Hodgkin lymphomas. that occur most commonly in the young and middle-aged, more prominent in females.
 Most often, when symptoms occur it is because of compression of structures near the thymus, such as the superior vena cava or the upper respiratory tract; when lymph nodes are affected it is often in the mediastinum and neck groups.
 Such tumours are often detected with a biopsy that is subject to immunohistochemistry.
 This will show the presence of clusters of differentiation, cell surface proteins – namely CD30, with CD19, CD20 and CD22, and with the absence of CD15.
 Other markers may also be used to confirm the diagnosis.
 Treatment usually includes the typical regimens of CHOP or EPOCH or other regimens; regimens generally including cyclophosphamide, an anthracycline, prednisone, and other chemotherapeutics; and potentially also a stem cell transplant.